 Downloadable forms are available from F. J. Zielski & Associates Inc to present to your advisor.
 The forms will provide the information needed to assess your situation so a decision can be made.
 Schedule a free consultation at one of our offices in Belleville, Kingston, or Trenton.
 You can also call our direct line Cobourg for advice.

-Refinance your home or apply for a loan to cover ALL of your debt.
+Refinance your home or apply for a loan to cover ALL your debt.

 Set up a monthly payment at a fixed interest rate.

-Debt management plan consolidates unsecured debt into one monthly payment.
-All your creditors must agree as each card gets paid off and the account is closed.
+A debt management plan consolidates unsecured debt into one monthly payment.
+All creditors must agree as each card gets paid off, and the account is closed.
 Once all your debts are paid in full, you complete the program.

 R7 rating for 2 years after completion.